 Share Crisis Text Line at your school

 - Distribute flyers.
-Fill out this form and we’ll send you posters and flyers to distribute at your school.
+Download posters here to distribute at your school.

 - Add 741741 to your syllabus and classroom.
 Whether or not you’re in person this year, there are so many ways you can get the number in front of your students.
 Try giving it a permanent home on your whiteboard.
 Or, add our number to the top of all your syllabi.

 - Take care of yourself, too.
 You deserve the same support you want your students to have.
 If you’re having trouble coping this year and need someone to talk to, we’re here for you too.
 Text SCHOOL to 741741 and we’ll be there to listen.